Physics-inspired spatiotemporal-graph AI ensemble for the detection of higher order wave mode signals of spinning binary black hole mergers: Acknowledgements

 \section{Acknowledgements}

 This work was supported by Laboratory Directed Research and Development (LDRD) funding from Argonne National Laboratory, provided by the Director, Office of Science, of the U.S. Department of Energy under Contract No. DE-AC02-06CH11357.
-It used resources of the Argonne Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC02-06CH11357.
-E.A.H. and M.T. gratefully acknowledge support from National Science Foundation award OAC-1931561.
+E.A.H. and M.T. gratefully acknowledge support from National Science Foundation award OAC-1931561 and OAC-2209892.
 This research used resources of the Argonne Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC02-06CH11357.
 This research used the Delta advanced computing and data resource which is supported by the National Science Foundation (award OAC 2005572) and the State of Illinois.
 Delta is a joint effort of the University of Illinois at Urbana-Champaign and its National Center for Supercomputing Applications.
+We thank Marlin Schafer for advice on the use of \texttt{IMRPhenomXPHM} for waveform production.
+We thank the reviewers for their constructive comments.